Astor63/BL2-Mods/Custom Gear/Plasma Caster Hyperion Finesse - Moxxi Edition/ReadMe.md

 ## Where to find it?

-The Plasma Caster Hyperion Finesse can be a drop from Assassin Wot fought during the side mission *Assassinate the Assassins* (Southpaw Steam & Power)... and can also drop from (the same) Assassin Wot at the end of the *A History of Simulated Violence* mission (Digistruct Peak).
+The Plasma Caster Hyperion Finesse can be a drop from Assassin Wot fought during the side mission *Assassinate the Assassins* (Southpaw Steam & Power)... and can also drop from (the same) Assassin Wot at the end of the *A History of Simulated Violence* mission (Digistruct Peak)... or can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see in *options* below)

 ![Plasma Caster Finesse - Assasin Wot](https://imgur.com/N2sZWmh.jpg "Don't worry guys... even if my screen capture show French text, my mods are in English")

-**Note:** If you are too lazy to fight Assassin Wot, you will find the Gibbed Codes below.
+**Note:** Yep!
+Assassin Wot is this guy... butf you are too lazy to fight him, you will find the Gibbed Codes below.

 ## What special with this weapon?